 - Metadata Deployment: Select the metadata manually to be deployed in a point-and-click process.

-Choose the one that suits your needs and click on Start Deployment Setup to continue with the next steps.
+Choose the one that suits your needs and click on Next to proceed to the next steps.

-- If you have selected the default Metadata Deployment option in the previous step, you will be redirected to the next screen in the deployment wizard, where you need to give your deployment a name and select the source.
+- If you have selected the default Metadata Deployment option in the previous step, you will be redirected to the next screen in the deployment wizard, where you need to give your deployment a nam.

 - Salesforce Org: This will be the source org from which you want to deploy, as in a classic deployment.
 Once you have selected the org, click on Confirm Source to continue.